Last Updated on September 28, 2022 by Ava

 If you’re not comfortable selling commercial licenses for your designs, and would rather build your business as the sole license owner of your work, then print on demand is the way to go.

-Using a service like Printful allows you to create many different products from your designs including, but not limited to, prints.
+Using a service like Printful and/or Printify allows you to create many different products from your designs including, but not limited to, prints.

 By choosing to sell your art as print on demand products, you can sell them on Etsy, Amazon, eBay, at craft fairs, on your own ecommerce shop, and well, pretty much anywhere.